raheelam98/DataAnalysis/MySQL/quiz.md

 - Query 2 filters by age first, then country
 - The order of conditions doesn't matter; results will be the same
 - Query 1 filters by country first, then age

 ---

+### SQL Quiz 1

+#### 1. Which of the following is a DML command?
+INSERT

+#### 2. Which command is used to change the structure of an existing table?
+ALTER

+#### 3. Which DDL command is used to remove a table from the database permanently?
+DROP

+#### 4. Which DML command is used to remove specific rows from a table?
+DELETE

+#### 5. Which of the following commands is used to save a transaction in SQL?
+COMMIT

+---